hello-openshift-vault/external-secrets-operator-example/README.md

 [OpenShift Container Platform] to deploy secrets from Vault using [External Secrets Operator].

+This is meant for demoing and lab use.
+It requires an OpenShift cluster with persistent storage (for Vault).

 ## Step 1: Install Vault

-Use [vault-init] to install Vault.
+Use [vault-init] to install a pre-configured Vault server. **If you install Vault through different process you will probably need to make modifications to the deploy script.**

 ## Step 2: Install External Secrets Operator

-**IMPORTANT: I could only get External Secrets Operator working using the Helm chart installation method (with `installCRDs=true`).** I tried to install the operator directly from OperatorHub but the operator would not respond to CR creation (e.g. SecretStore would create but the status would never populate).
+**IMPORTANT: I could only get External Secrets Operator working using the Helm chart installation method.** I tried to install the operator directly from OperatorHub but the operator would not respond to CR creation (e.g. SecretStore would create but the status would never populate).

 To install the Operator with with Helm: